Get your wardrobe ready for summer with our five day plan

 Is it in good order? (check it over for pulls, holes, missing buttons, dropped hems etc).

-Put the items you decide to keep on an appropriate hanger and back in the wardrobe (see step 3 before you start doing this!), and create two piles with the rest: Pile 1 is the things you’re getting rid of and pile 2 is for things that need some attention to be wearable (laundry or repair).
+Put the items you decide to keep on an appropriate hanger and back in the wardrobe (see the next paragraph before you start doing this!), and create two piles with the rest: Pile 1 is the things you’re getting rid of and pile 2 is for things that need some attention to be wearable (laundry or repair).

-Step 3: Asses your storage.
 Before you put things back, decide if your current way of organising clothes works well.
 Ideally you want one main space you go to every morning to find something to wear.
 Hang the clothes you wear most often and hang them up according to type (so all the tops together, all the trousers etc) and in colour order from darkest to lightest in each group.
 Ideally you should just hang one item on one hanger.
-As you hang things back in the wardrobe, you might want to take a photo of them for use in your Save your Wardrobe app.

-Step 1: Go through your shoes, coats, underwear, nightwear, sportswear, jewellery, scarves, bags, and belts.
+Now it's time to sort out all your shoes, coats, underwear, nightwear, sportswear, jewellery, scarves, bags, and belts.
 Sort them and decide what to keep and what can go.
-If you want to put anything in the Winter bags (for example, your warm scarves), add them in now.
+If you want to put anything in the Winter storage bags (for example, your warm scarves), add them in now.
 If you decide to get rid of something, add it to your piles you created yesterday.

-Step 2: Organise the things you want to keep.
-Remember that if you can see it you’re more likely to wear it, so think about where you can put your accessories.
+As you're putting those things you want to keep back, remember that if you can see it you’re more likely to wear it.
 Moving a few necklaces to a dressing table or adding a cork board to the inside of your wardrobe door to display some of your favourite necklaces can mean they are so much more likely to be used.
 Consider hanging up some scarves or moving your handbags to a place where you are more likely to see them and use them can help make more use of these accessories.

 Now you have a beautifully organised wardrobe, where everything in it is something you can wear now and for the coming season.
 Great!
-Give yourself a pat on the back for all your hard work.
-Today we are going to use your clothes to make some new and exciting outfits.
+Give yourself a pat on the back for all your hard work!

-Step 1: Create a few outfits.
-You can lay a few things out on the bed and photograph outfits you like, try them on and take selfies, or use your app to put a few outfit options together.
+Now you can create a few outfits.
+Lay a few things out on the bed and photograph outfits you like.
 Start with a skirt or a pair of trousers and see how many different combinations you can make.
-Add in a necklace or a scarf, decide on the shoes and build a look book of outfits you can go to when time is short in the mornings.
+Perhaps add in a necklace or a scarf, decide on the shoes and build a look book of outfits you can go to when time is short in the mornings.
 You could print off the photos and stick them to the inside of your wardrobe door for an instant visual reminder of outfits you like when you’re getting dressed.
 It will save you hours deciding what to wear and it will help flex that creative wardrobe muscle coming up with a few new ideas.

-Step 2: Write a wish list.
 As you’re creating outfits, you might also realise there are a few gaps – clothes needed for the coming season to make your wardrobe work.
 A pair of summer sandals in a good neutral colour, or a few bright tops perhaps.
 Whatever it is for you, jot it down as that will form the basis of your shopping for the coming season.
-By sticking to a list, you’ll only be buying what you need, which saves you time, money and energy and is a much more sustainable way to run your wardrobe.
+By sticking to a list, you’ll only be buying what you need, which saves you time, money and energy.

 If you’ve enjoyed this process and want to take it to the next level, our wardrobe revival seasonal style package is the perfect next step.
 Working with me online or in person, together we will sort and organise your wardrobe, create your style board for the coming season, come up with some new outfits and I will help you shop for the missing items in your wardrobe.